Skip to content

 If the daemon is running, the CLI sends the path and checksum to the daemon over UDS.
 The daemon copies the directory into the managed extension root, persists the registry row, reloads extensions, rebuilds hooks, reconciles bundles, and returns the current status.

-If the daemon is not running, the CLI writes the local registry directly.
+If the daemon is not running, local-directory install is allowed only with --allow-unverified --yes.
+That fallback writes the local registry directly and records allow_unverified=true in provenance.
 The extension is discovered on the next daemon start.

 Declare Required Environment